appbaseio/reactivesearch/content/docs/hosting/byoc/connect-to-your-elasticsearch.md

 ---
-title: 'Securely Connect to Your ElasticSearch Cluster'
+title: 'Securely Connect to Your Elasticsearch Cluster'
-meta_title: 'Securely connect Appbase.io BYOC with your ElasticSearch Cluster'
+meta_title: 'Securely connect Appbase.io BYOC with your Elasticsearch Cluster'
-meta_description: 'Securely connect Appbase.io BYOC with your ElasticSearch Cluster running on cloud providers like AWS ElasticSearch or self-hosted ElasticSearch running on Docker or Kubernetes.'
+meta_description: 'Securely connect Appbase.io BYOC with your Elasticsearch Cluster running on cloud providers like AWS Elasticsearch or self-hosted Elasticsearch running on Docker or Kubernetes.'
 keywords:
     - clusters
     - appbaseio
     - appbase
-    - ElasticSearch
+    - Elasticsearch
 sidebar: 'docs'
 ---

-You can use Appbase.io to supercharge your ElasticSearch cluster that is deployed on a 3rd party service such as AWS ElasticSearch service.
-There are 2 major ways to securely connect to your ElasticSearch cluster when using Appbase.io [Bring Your Own Cluster (BYOC) option](/docs/hosting/byoc/).
+You can use Appbase.io to supercharge your Elasticsearch cluster that is deployed on a 3rd party service such as AWS Elasticsearch service.
+There are 2 major ways to securely connect to your Elasticsearch cluster when using Appbase.io [Bring Your Own Cluster (BYOC) option](/docs/hosting/byoc/).

 ## 1. Basic Authentication